As a Gonzaga student in Canada, there are a few things to keep in mind:

 - Overdue on arrival?
 If a library book arrives on your doorstep and it's already past the due date, notify us immediately firstname.lastname@example.org and we'll give you additional time with the book.

 - There are no overdue fines for book from Foley Library, but books borrowed through interlibrary loan do have overdue charges.

 - You are responsible for replacement fees for books damaged or lost while in your possession.

 - Always try to return books on time, but if you need a little more time or if there's a problem with the return, let us know.

 Alternatives to the postal service

 - If you will be visiting campus, we can hold materials here until you arrive.
-Just let us know when you will be on campus by sending an e-mail to email@example.com.
+Send an email to email@example.com and let us know when you will be on campus.

 - Occasionally you might be able to make arrangements for a book to be delivered or returned by your Gonzaga-based professors.
-This is "above and beyond the call of duty" for them and is entirely at the discretion of your professor!
+This is "above and beyond the call of duty" for them and is entirely at their discretion.
 If you do make such an arrangement, contact us at firstname.lastname@example.org and provide us with the all the details.

 Getting a Canadian Thesis or Dissertation

 - You may want to check out the Theses Canada portal.
 You can search the database to find theses and dissertations from Canadian universities.
 If you limit your search to "Electronic Theses" you will be able to view the documents online or download them to your desktop.
 There are interlibrary loan and purchase options for documents that are not available electronically.